lordz97/python-neo4j/Readme.md

 # Neo4j E-Commerce Analysis Tool 🛒

-This repository contains the solution for **Assignment 03 - Advanced Database Concepts**.
-It demonstrates how to model an E-commerce dataset into a Graph Database (Neo4j) and interact with it using a Python GUI.
+This repository demonstrates how to model an E-commerce dataset into a Graph Database (Neo4j) and interact with it using a Python GUI.

 ## 📂 Project Structure